go-vgo/robotgo/README.md

   >Golang Desktop Automation.
 Control the mouse, keyboard, and read the screen.

-RobotGo supports Mac, Windows, and Linux.
+RobotGo supports Mac, Windows, and Linux(X11).

 This is a work in progress.